offline-ai/cli/guide/cli.md

 ./server -t 4 -c 4096 -ngl 33 -m ~/.local/share/ai/brain/your-brain-model.gguf
 ```

-Now you can run your AI agent script:
+Now you can run your AI script:

 ```bash
 #you can config the search agent paths in `agentDirs` config or add `-s your_search_path` to argument .